Quick Answer

 • Alkaline (AA, AAA): 5–7 years depending on brand and storage conditions.
 Energizer and Duracell are consistently reliable.

-• NiMH rechargeables (Eneloop, etc.): Self-discharge rate of ~1% per month.
-Expect to top them off every 6 months to keep them ready.
+• NiMH rechargeables (Eneloop, etc.): Self-discharge rate of about 1% per month.
+Expect to top them off every 6 months.

 • Lithium-ion rechargeables (18650, 21700): Store at 40–60% charge in a cool location.
 Check voltage every 6 months.
 Buy from reputable vendors — counterfeit 18650 cells are a genuine safety risk.
 Stick with brands like Samsung, Sony/Murata, LG, and Panasonic from authorized dealers.